CrescentJiao/Crescent-Jiao.github.io/_pages/about.md

 *Principle Investigator*

-**Paper:** Jiao, X., </b>Liu, Z., Zhou, H., & Cai, S. (2022).
+**Paper:** Jiao, X., Liu, Z., Zhou, H., & Cai, S. (2022).
 The Effect of Role Assignment on Students' Collaborative Inquiry-based Learning in Augmented Reality Environment.
 Proceedings of the 22nd International Conference on Advanced Learning Technologies, ICALT 2022, July 1, 2022 - July 4, 2022, Bucharest, Romania.
 (EI) <a href="https://ieeexplore.ieee.org/document/9853793">https://doi.org/10.1109/ICALT55010.2022.00109</a>

 **Thesis:** A study on the Influence and Mechanisms of Role Assignment and Collaborative Scripts on the Effects of Collaborative Inquiry among Secondary School Students in the AR Environment
 </div>